|

 11 Feb 1885,

-election to the office of President of the United States is declared upon counting electoral votes (cast 3 Dec 1884),
+the election to the office of the President of the United States is declared upon the ascertainment and counting of the electoral vote (cast 3 Dec 1884),

 |